top of page

 Hydro-vacs have special water removal mechanisms to help remove excess water from waterlogged areas.
 While draining the water, ensure that it's diverted from the site.

-It's important to inspect the job site everyday to identify potential hazards with falls and equipment damage.
+It's important to inspect the job site every day to identify potential hazards with falls and equipment damage.
 The latter happens when equipment is placed too close to trench edges.

 On-site workers must have basic workplace safety training and the necessary certifications.